 - Take on a part-time job, if your studies will allow it

-You've finally graduated and gotten your first "real" job in the workforce.
+You've finally graduated and gotten your first "real" job.
 Congratulations!
 But now it's time to begin making payments on your student loan debt.
 Are you ready?
 Your first step should be to visit Federal Student Aid's Repayment Estimator or Student Loan Hero to explore different repayment options that may be available to you, and estimate your payments over time.

 - Example: If a student has $18,000 in loans with a standard 10-year repayment and 6% interest, how much will that student's payments be each month?